-My stories often feature disabled characters, mental health aspect, and all things queer, but more than that they also feature what the world would consider unlikely heroes.
-No matter what I write, fantasy or contemporary, I weave what I know and have experienced to give life to disabled superheroes, shifters, and rock stars alike.
+My stories often feature disabled characters, mental health aspects, and all things queer, but more than that they also feature what the world would consider unlikely heroes.
+No matter what I write, fantasy or contemporary, I weave what I know and have experienced, to give life to disabled superheroes, shifters, and rock stars alike.

 For me sharing my work is scary but necessary for my growth as a writer.
 I hope you enjoy my dreams and creations.
 They are not for everyone, but they are mine, and that they may bring someone else pleasure is inspiring.